impleri/item-skills/readme.md

 test (`if` or `unless`) in a callback function which uses a player skills condition object (`can` and `cannot` methods).
 If the player ***matches*** the criteria, the following restrictions are applied.
 This can cascade with other restrictions, so any restrictions which disallow an action will trump any which do allow it.
 We also expose these methods to indicate what restrictions are in place for when a player meets that condition.
+By default, no restrictions are set, so be sure to set actual restrictions.

 #### Allow Restriction Methods